 Student board and lodging is recognized during the period in which students reside on campus and make use of campus residences and dining.
 Board and lodging revenue related to the Fall semester is recognized during September through December, Spring semester board and lodging is recognized during January through April.
 No board and lodging is recognized during the Summer terms.

 Student income received under the University’s pre-payment plans is reported as Deferred revenue on the Statement of Position until such time that the revenue has been earned.

 Commonwealth appropriations represent funds provided by the Commonwealth of Pennsylvania for the support and maintenance of the University.
 The amount of funding to be received each year is determined and approved by the State legislature.
 As the current year appropriation is not linked to current University spending, that is, it is not cost reimbursement nor based on events or milestones, Commonwealth appropriations are recognized monthly on a straight-line basis over the course of the fiscal year.

 Sponsored program revenue includes direct revenue and indirect cost recovery earned under grants from governmental and private sponsors.
 Sponsored program revenues received by the University are primarily cost reimbursement grants and contracts.
 These contracts reimburse expenses that have already been incurred and revenues are directly related to the costs incurred.
 Sponsored program revenue is recognized as expenses are incurred.
 Adjustments to expense under such programs result in an adjustment to revenue.
-Payments received in advanced from sponsors are reported as Deferred income on the Statement of Position until such time as the revenue has been earned, which is when the expense is incurred.
+Payments received in advanced from sponsors are reported as Deposits and advances on the Statement of Position until such time as the revenue has been earned, which is when the expense is incurred.